Pilot Grant Application

 (b) Key personnel (mentors) will attend the scholar’s MED221 progress presentations

-(c) Scholar will provide a progress report of the findings at the TRAM Annual Symposium in June, 2019 (date to be announced), and
+(c) Scholar will provide a progress report of the findings at the TRAM Annual Symposium on June 9, 2021 (date to be confirmed), and

 (d) will mention TRAM funding in all presentations, abstracts and publications.